namshi/namshi.github.com/source/team/index.markdown

 We'd also like to list here the rockstart who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Luciano Amodio">Luciano Amodio</div>
+    {% img left team /images/renzo.jpg Luciano Amodio %}
+    **Luciano Amodio**  Graduated with magna cum laude in Science and Technology of Artistic Production at the Università di Perugia with the thesis "an architecture of human-machine interaction" and has been doing web development since 2000.
+    He's also interested in Zend Framework, Symfony2, Symfony CMF and Agile.
+    Other Interests: Multimedia (Photo/Video/3D Rendering, Post Production, Editing), Interaction Design (hardware: arduino. software: processing, MAX/MSP) and Philosophy, esoterism, playing piano, photography and research.

 *   ##<div id="Muhammad Riaz">Muhammad Riaz</div>
     {% img left team /images/riaz.jpeg Muhammad Riaz %}